 Other fun family activities have conflicted with my shooting opportunities for much of the fall.
 Fortunately, some of those other events still permit me to indulge in some of life's other pleasures.
 To that end, I covered all three of my favorite beverages at our recent college football tailgate.
 In addition to the different drink choices, the mild weather also allowed me to enjoy a long smoke, one that went quite well with all the selected libations.

-Shortly after getting our tailgate set up for last weekend's college football game, I lit a Rocky Patel Vintage 2006 San Andreas.
+Shortly after getting our tailgate set up for last weekend's college football game, I lit a Rocky Patel Vintage 2006 San Andres.
 It was still "before noon" so I sipped a milky latte purchased from a ubiquitous chain.
 Typically my coffee is fresh-brewed and enjoyed black, but the creamy, vanilla-flavored drink presented a nice pairing, even if the actual coffee content was minimal.

 Coffee completed, I moved on to one of my favorite sipping whiskies, Bulleit Bourbon.
 Obviously no complaints with this pairing, which served to alleviate the remaining morning chill.